Benwellonedge28/ULABI/docs/abi/data-types.md

 I read the current ULABI-DESIGN.md first.
 It establishes the language-neutral, layered, minimal-Core + profiles architecture, including semantic types, canonical encoding, memory boundaries, versioning, security, distributed operation, and explicit separation between ULABI, Zamani, and Sankofa.

-I also checked docs/abi/data-types.md; it is currently only a placeholder, so Design Document 4 can define this component properly without conflicting with existing implementation.

 Below is the complete file for:

 docs/abi/data-types.md